lucas-mas/tcc-codigos/README.md

 # tcc-codigos
-Códigos usados no TCC para análise do tempo de convergência do HTE, SMA e EWMA.
+Scripts usados no TCC para análise do tempo de convergência do HTE, SMA e EWMA.